This is USA Hockey’s NTDP

-The program is composed of two squads - the U.S. National Under-18 and Under-17 Teams.
+The program is composed of two squads – the U.S. National Under-17 and Under-18 Teams.
 The Under-17 Team competes in the United States Hockey League and also participates in three international events annually.
-The U.S. National Under-18 Team’s schedule includes games against NCAA Division I and III opponents, contests vs. USHL teams, as well as competition in three international tournaments.
+The U.S. National Under-18 Team’s schedule includes games against NCAA Division I and III opponents, contests versus USHL teams, as well as competition in three international tournaments.

 The Ann Arbor Ice Cube, a first-class facility consisting of three ice sheets, locker rooms, offices, a training area and weight room is home to the NTDP.
 Unlike other competitive athletic teams, the success of the NTDP is not gauged on wins and losses.
 Instead, the focus is on the development of skills and acquiring experience against older competitors.

 “My time spent at the NTDP was a big turning point in my career as it helped to achieve my goals,” said Columbus Blue Jackets superstar Jack Johnson.
 “I not only developed on the ice but off the ice as well.
 The training is second to none, and the chance to represent your country is the greatest feeling in all of sports.”

 “Playing for your country is one of the greatest things any athlete can do,” said Vancouver Canucks superstar Ryan Kesler.
 “The NTDP’s on- and off-ice programs built the foundation I needed to become the player I am today.”

 “I think if you have a chance as a junior player in the U.S. to go and improve and develop your game that’s the place (the NTDP) to play,” said Nashville Predators head coach Phil Housley.
 “Granted it’s not for everybody, some kids like to stay home and develop which is okay also.
 But if you really want to push yourself to the limits you have access to outstanding coaches and great facilities and tough competition, especially at the U18 level where you’re playing college teams and playing two or three times a year in Europe.”